 Departments and Faculty

-- Three complete works or movements should be prepared from the following periods: baroque, classical, romantic, and 20th/21st century.
-When choosing the 20th/21st century category, the applicant is encouraged to perform one of his or her own compositions.
+- Audiovisual recordings of the applicant performing three complete piano works or movements on piano or a keyboard from any three of the following periods: Baroque, Classical, Romantic, or 20th/21st Century.
+When choosing the 20th/21st Century category, the applicant is encouraged to perform one of their own original compositions.

 - Should piano not be the candidate's primary instrument, the applicant is welcome to upload a recording of a performance on their primary instrument with their Final Audition Recording submission.
 Applicants must still complete the piano evaluation requirement.

 - Applicants may make updates or additions to the prescreening scores and recordings for their Final Audition portfolio.
 Edits must be completed one week before the selected virtual performance interview time.

 All Composition applicants are required to attend a Virtual Performance Interview following the submission of their Final Audition Portfolio.
 Applicants will be interviewed by the faculty panel using Zoom.
 There will be no live performance in the Virtual Performance Interview.
 It is vital that applicants have their Final Audition Portfolio complete one week before the Virtual Performance Interview.
 This includes the piano proficiency audiovisual recordings.